-It could be that Amadeus’s win of Farnborough International Conference and Exhibition centre marks a moment of change.
+It could be that Amadeus’s win of Farnborough International Conference and Exhibition centre mark a moment of change

 Amadeus have established themselves as a serious contender in the hospitality industry, both having grown in size and respect.
 It is fair to say that perhaps their recent gain of Farnborough International Exhibition and Conference Centre raises the bar again and places down a larger marker to all.
 This was simply not just about the gaining of another contract, it was about winning against serious competition and being seen as leading in a number of major areas including tech innovation, customer engagement, food and retail skills.
 Being competitive and innovative in these areas is making many sit up and take note of Amadeus.